 Academic Priorities in the Upper School

 Academic instruction in the upper grades is focused on each student developing his or her authentic "voice."
 The upper level classes deliver an outstanding and rigorous curriculum - benchmarked against national standards - while encouraging students' personal growth.

 Foothills is an educational leader in helping students learn to learn, and that becomes a significant outcome for upper level students.
 The inquiry learning methodology permeates the classroom - we ask big questions and explore them across the curriculum.
 In Socratic Seminars and other discussion formats, students are asked to reflect on their perspective and be able to express how they've come to their conclusions.
 This respectful communication, in which the teacher is an expert guide, allows students to achieve a level of confidence - as a learner and communicator - uncommon in mainstream middle and junior highs.

 The curriculum at Foothills School is broad and rich, including elements that are considered "electives" in other school environments.
-At Foothills, we balance the core curricular subjects with visual and performance art, global education and foreign language instruction, and a CHOICE electives program to ensure students are becoming broadly educated, with skills developing across many domains.
+At Foothills, we balance the core curricular subjects with visual and performance art, global education and foreign language instruction to ensure students are becoming broadly educated.